T-jegou/mq-micro-service-agency/README.md

 # Car Rental Agency

-Our project consist of 2 microservices, one document DB (mongoDB) and also one MQ (RabbitMQ).
+Project consist of 2 microservices, one document DB (mongoDB) and also one MQ (RabbitMQ).

 ## Customer-service